 Most students improve significantly.
 The students who improve the most have a good foundation in basic skills, pay attention in class, and complete their homework and assigned practice tests.

-How will your SAT course help a student get a good score on the exam?
+How will your New SAT course help a student get a good score on the exam?

 Our course provides all of the knowledge, practice and materials to help students achieve their best possible SAT score.
 We cover test content and strategy that has been proven to help students reach their potential.
 Students receive a structured course that guides them with structured lessons, homework, and motivation.
 Students practice outside the classroom with materials specifically chosen to reinforce our proprietary test strategies.
 With dedication and hard work, students will achieve their best possible SAT score with our course.

-What level students will get the most benefit out of your SAT course?
+What level students will get the most benefit out of your New SAT course?

 Yes.
 We teach essay building and how to write specifically towards the test to help students achieve their maximum essay score.
-Instructors introduce and teach our approach to the SAT essay in the Week 5 class.
-We then have our SAT Essay Writing Workshop in the Week 6 class.
-Students will be working on essays at home and in class, with their instructor and peers.
+Instructors introduce and teach our approach to the SAT Essay in the Week 6 class.
+We have a SAT Essay Writing Workshop with students working on essays with their instructor and peers.

 What happens if I take the SAT more than once?
 Taking the test multiple times vs. one shot test taking.